akruis/stackless_historic/Stackless/readme.txt

   break out was a complete redesign, based upon assembly callbacks only.
   Fortunately, my brain recovers quickly from such events.
-Years of thinking cannot be replaced by quick thoughts, and well-thought concepts are immutable against quick minds.
+Years of thinking cannot be replaced by quick thoughts, and well-thought concepts are immutable against quick mind changes.

   Nevertheless, an eternal problem was the impossibility to make Python really completely stackless.
 This impossibility was produced by myself,